-This report summarizes the major findings and recommendations from audit and investigative reports we issued from January 2008 through December 2009.
+This report summarizes the major findings and recommendations from audit and investigative reports we issued from January 2008 through December 2009, that relate to agencies and departments under the purview of the Assembly Budget Subcommittee No. 4-State Administration.
 The purpose of this report is to identify what actions, if any, these auditees have taken in response to our findings and recommendations.
-We have placed this symbol $\bigcirc$ in the margin of the auditee's action to identify areas of concern or issues that we believe an auditee has not adequately addressed.
-We have compiled and summarized the recommendations we directed to the Legislature in a separate report we issued in December 2009 (report number 2009-701).
+We have placed this symbol $\bigcirc$ in the margin of the auditee action to identify areas of concern or issues that we believe an auditee has not adequately addressed.